• Grades 6-12

 Build a better light bulb

-Emulate Edison and build your own simple light bulb.
+Emulate Thomas Edison and build your own simple light bulb.
 You can turn this into a science fair project by experimenting with different types of materials for filaments.

 Measure the speed of light—with your microwave